ddrake/Integrated_Farm_Budget_Tool/README.md

 The application will support common conventional crops: irrigated and non irrigated corn, winter wheat, spring wheat and soybeans, including soybeans following another crop (FAC).
 It will support all counties in the following 33 states: AL, AR, CO, FL, GA, ID, IL, IN, IA, KS, KY, LA, MD, MI, MN, MO, MS, MT, NE, NC, ND, OH, OK, OR, PA, SC, SD, TN, VA, WA, WV, WI, TX.
 Estimated premiums and indemnities are computed for both farm-based and county-based crop insurance (and optional policies SCO and ECO), but for simplicity, the farm-based crop-insurance products are limited to the Enterprise unit.
 The PLC and ARC-CO government title programs will be supported.
 Users will need to specify the 'main county' for their operation and the 'main cropping practice' (irrigated or non-irrigated) for each of their crops.

+See the [wiki](https://github.com/ddrake/Integrated_Farm_Budget_Tool/wiki) for thoughts on some details of the application functionality.

 The project is now in transition to a Django web application with a PostgreSQL database.
-This application will allow a logged-in user to select from a set of preset budget models and customize it as needed, then enter their farm-specific data.
+This application will allow a logged-in user to make use of set of preset budget models in creating a custom Farm Year budget.
 A new workbook 'simplebudgettool.xlsx' has been developed by Kelley as a model for the future user interface.
 This is available on the collaborators' Google Drive in the IFBT folder.

 The current implementation is entering the final phase of development.
 The first phase was to develop a Python codebase, the logic of which could be validated against the sensitivity tables in Kelley's benchmarking.xlsx Excel workbook.
 This is now complete and reasonably well-tested, and has been moved to a _benchmarking_ branch, which is now fairly stale.
 Although this implementation computed the indemnity payments for crop insurance, it relied on a set of pre-computed premiums, not a feasible option, since premiums depend on the county and the farm history.